Otogi: Myth of Demons: Plot

 The game's protagonist Raikoh Minamoto (based on Minamoto no Yorimitsu) was born into a clan of executioners under the emperor's command.
 Raikoh was given the order to kill his own father.
 He couldn't bring himself to do it, so he stole Soul Shrine, his clan's ancestral sword, and fled the capital city of Kyoto.
 Upon his departure, the Great Seal separating the demon and human worlds was broken.
 Kyoto was all but leveled and a wave of demons appeared.
-Raikoh was almost killed by the flood of darkness, but a Princess banished to the netherworld saved him and held him in a state between life and death.
+Raikoh was almost killed by the flood of darkness, but a Princess, who was banished to the netherworld, saved him and held him in a state between life and death.
 The Princess gave him a new body in exchange for his services.
 She would allow him to repent for his sins as an assassin by saving the world from the demons unleashed upon it.
 Raikoh begins his quest to restore the Great Seal and stop the one responsible for its collapse.

 After purging some Yasha Ravens from the outskirts of the former Imperial Capital, Raikoh is tasked by the Princess with restoring the four Essences; elemental ki that will help restore the Great Seal.
 Raikoh travels the landscape and restores the Essence of Gold, the Essence of Water, the Essence of Wood, and the Essence of Fire.
 At the Princess's behest, he then begins the ritual to complete the Great Seal, but is banished to the underworld by a mysterious figure.

 In the underworld, Raikoh travels through mirror versions of the areas he has already traversed, and collects eight Soul Cords needed to ascend back to the land of the living.
 He then travels up the immensely tall Spirit Tower in order to return, but is chased by a large Orochi hydra.
 Upon his return to the living world, Raikoh travels to the citadel of Lord Michizane, now identified as the man who broke the Great Seal by the Princess, and the man who banished Raikoh to the Underworld.
 Raikoh frees the captured Essences from Michizane before dueling him above the clouds.
 Michizane is defeated, and Raikoh plays a flute at his gravestone.

 On a second playthrough, it is revealed at the end of the game that the Princess knew Michizane intimately before the Great Seal was broken.
 She also appears either to vanish to parts unknown or to die herself; the nature of her departure is ambiguous.